qhouyee/personal-website/README.md

 # 1. Introduction
-This git repository contains the code for my personal website at: ...
-It is currently under construction.
+This git repository contains the code for my personal website at https://qhouyee.github.io/

 # 2. Code Builds
 The project can be built either locally or on the Docker platform.